 The ASC Provision at The London Nautical School is a unit within the school that offers help and support for children with an EHCP where the main need is Autism.
 Our ASC Provision team includes specialist ASC teaching assistants, a HLTA and the ASC Lead (Assistant SENCo).

-All of our staff have extensive knowledge and training on autism and inclusion.
+All of our staff receive extensive training on autism and inclusion and form a deep understanding of the cohort's individual needs.
 The vision of our centre is that all students feel included and accepted, which will empower them to participate and make progress alongside their peers.
 We encourage our students to be as big a part of the mainstream school as possible, and want the provision to be an emotionally secure place for our students at times where they may find aspects of mainstream school demanding.